Safe Communities and Justice for All

 This program currently serves 10 municipalities and helps to divert people with behavioral health issues who have regularly come into contact with the criminal legal system, away from arrest and toward long-term case management.

-L.E.A.D. is now operating in 14 municipalities and is accepting community referrals from four community organizations.
+LEAD is now operating in 16 municipalities and is accepting community referrals from seven community organizations.

-This is an additional four municipalities and community organizations since the All In Allegheny plan was announced.
+This number reflects an additional six municipalities and seven community organizations since the All In Allegheny plan was announced.

 Launch a new program in which trained mental health professionals will respond to mental health crisis 911 calls